Smoking laws in Queensland

 Outdoor smoke-free public areas

-- within 5 metres of public transport waiting points such as bus stops, taxi ranks, and ferry terminals
+- at and within 5 metres of public transport waiting points such as bus stops, taxi ranks, and ferry terminals

-- within 10 metres of in-use campsites at national parks and any public facilities at national parks such as:
+- at or within 10 metres of campsites and public facilities at national parks such as:

 - picnic tables